protontypes/open-sustainable-technology/README.md

 - [National Renewable Energy Laboratory](https://github.com/NREL) - is transforming energy through research, development, commercialization, and deployment of renewable energy and energy efficiency technologies.
 - [U.S. Environmental Protection Agency](https://github.com/USEPA) - Our mission is to protect human health and the environment.
 - [Earth System Community Modeling Portal](https://github.com/ESCOMP) - is a large, community-oriented earth system modeling projects of broad interest.
+- [RECO](https://www.greco-project.eu/) -  is a multinational research project funded by the European Commission.
+Its main goal is putting Open Science and other Responsible Research and Innovation approaches into action in a real research project in the photovoltaic sector.

 *Animation created with [An Animated Map of the Earth](https://github.com/eleanorlutz/earth_atlas_of_space) by [Eleanor Lutz](https://twitter.com/eleanor_lutz)*